rusticlion/Manastorm/manastorm_codebase_dump.md

                 end

-                -- If this is a burn effect, handle damage ticks if effectType == "burn" and effectData.active then effectData.elapsed = effectData.elapsed + dt
+                -- If this is a burn effect, handle damage ticks if effectType == Constants.StatusType.BURN and effectData.active then effectData.elapsed = effectData.elapsed + dt
                     if effectData.elapsed >= effectData.tickInterval then
                         -- Apply burn damage